zoebarbara/zoebarbara/README.md

 ## Hi there!
 I'm **Zoe** 👋🏼 👩🏼‍💻

 ⚡ Multi-disciplinary digital creative.
-⚡ I belive technology can help us make a better a world 🌏
+⚡ Technology can help us make a better a world 🌏
 ⚡ Graduated in **Graphic Design** 🎓
 ⚡ **Full Stack Course** in Netmind.
 ⚡ **Front End Bootcamp** in Clover with [Cristiam da Silva](https://github.com/cristiam86)